 A couple years after producing his record, Speigel heard about an effort to get the United Nations to officially look into the UFO issue.
-The effort was initiate by Grenada’s Prime minister, Sir Eric Gairy.
+The effort was initiated by Grenada’s Prime minister, Sir Eric Gairy.
 He decided that what the effort needed was a presentation with the likes of the credible people he had in his record.
-So, with the confidence of a young New Yorker, he contacted the ambassadors to Granada and offered his services.
+So, with the confidence of a young New Yorker, he contacted the office of the ambassador to Granada and offered his services.
 The government of Granada liked his idea and the event planning began.

 Two of the people Speigel enlisted for his presentation were Dr. J.Allen Hynek and Dr. Jacques Vallee.
 Hynek was a well-known astronomer who acted as a consultant to the U.S. Air Force’s official public UFO investigations from their inception in 1947 to their end in 1969.
 He then went on to form his own civilian UFO investigation organization, and is arguably the father of modern civilian UFO research.
 The later, Vallee was a student of his at Northwestern University, and went on to become an author and UFO researcher as well.